KuzyWoozy/SC2_PPO_distributed/README.md

 # Evaluating a model locally:
 The repository provides the best trained model on *DefeatZerglingsAndBanelings* for evaluation, as the default setting.
 Note that the visualizations will not be rendered realtime and hence will be fast, this is due to a limitation of PySC2 which is unable to render realtime and remain deterministic.
 Hence with the realtime setting results are not reproducible, and is thus avoided.

-1. `(Optional) Select model in configs/evaluate_config.py using the 'CHECK_LOAD' parameter and adjust the environment with 'MINIGAME_NAME' if necessary.`
+1. `(Optional) Select model in configs/evaluate_config.py using the 'CHECK_LOAD' parameter (make sure it exists in checkpoints/) and adjust the environment with 'MINIGAME_NAME' if necessary.`
-2. `make eval_defeatZergsAndBanes`
+2. `make evaluate`

 # Training on ARCHER2:
 <img src="data/images/archer2_logo.png" alt="drawing" width="200"/>